 Students expand their video production skills while increasing their knowledge of the history and theory of video.
 The course focuses on advanced camera techniques, video installation and alternative video practices.
 The grammar and aesthetics of editing in the visual storytelling process will also be emphasized.
-1 c.u.

-CAT 259 MEDIA HISTORIES Aesthetic Appreciation
+CAT 259 MEDIA HISTORIES

 This course examines the evolution of mechanically reproduced media and its inevitable application by the aesthetic community, beginning with the invention of the film camera (1800s) to digital technology (1940s), through to contemporary field of interactivity, sound and image.
 This course discusses the convergence of the scientific, military, and political environments that spawned the employment of technology.
-Prerequisite: WRT 108 or WRT 109.
-1 c.u.